 Top 5 Escape-Proof Maine Coon Harnesses

-Maine Coons are sturdy, muscular felines weighing up to a staggering 25 lbs.
-Known for its dog-like traits, this former wild cat is now domesticated and loves going for walks with its owners!
+Maine Coons are sturdy, muscular felines weighing up to a staggering 22 lbs.
+Known for their dog-like traits, this former wild cat is now domesticated and loves walking with its owners!

-Many cat harnesses are not suited to this large cat breed though, so you may be wondering what is the best escape-proof Maine Coon harnesses?
-Let me show you.
+Many cat harnesses are not suited to this large cat breed though, keep reading to find out why!

-Whilst the idea of walking a Maine Coon cat on a leash seems foreign in some countries (like the United Kingdom) it is a relatively common and accepted sight in the United States.
+Whilst the idea of walking a Maine Coon cat on a leash seems foreign in some countries (especially the United Kingdom where I live) it’s a relatively common and accepted sight in the United States.

 1. Tactical Cat Harness

-The vest is also effective as it distributes the least pressure across a cat’s shoulder and chest to reduce the chances of choking your cat or causing neck strain whilst walking them.
+The vest is effective because it distributes the least pressure across a cat’s shoulder and chest, reducing the chances of choking a cat or causing neck strain while walking it.

 Owners can use the adjustable straps on this harness to ensure it fits correctly to their ever-growing Maine Coon kitten.